PALTC25 Annual Conference Recordings

 • Plan for how to protect and debrief with vulnerable persons such as learners, aides, people of color when they encounter a microaggression by a person with dementia.

-Jamehl Demons, MD, is an associate professor of Internal Medicine/Geriatrics at Wake Forest University School of Medicine.
+Dr. Jamehl L Demons is an associate professor of Internal Medicine/Geriatrics at Wake Forest University School of Medicine.
 She is a graduate of the Emory University School of Medicine and the internal medicine residency and geriatrics fellowship of Wake Forest.
-She states as her reason for entering geriatrics is to provide care to post-acute and long-term care nursing home residents.
-Dr. Demons is a past president of the North Carolina Medical Directors Association (now CPALTC) and is excited to begin her fourth year as the Co-Director of the Society’s Futures Program.
-She serves on the DEI taskforce and has helped plan its annual symposia.
+She is an attending physician at Salemtowne Nursing and Rehabilitation Center and a former president of the North Carolina Medical Directors Association.
+Her interests are in outcomes of geriatric rehabilitation, transitions of care and strengthening DEI initiatives.
+Dr. Demons is active in geriatrics education for all levels of learners.
+She is the current on-site director of the Society’s Futures program.

 Rollin Wright, MD, MS, MPH